pcloth/api-shop/docs_src/en/README.md

 5. Automatically generate the interface `skeleton file` function (please open it carefully).
 6. Custom format converter, data_format.datetime format conversion class; '2019-01-18 23:25:25' to datetime
 7. Multi-language support, also supports custom language packs.
-8. The documentation supports hot overloading.
+8. The document is hot and heavy.
 9. The default value supports method functions.
-10. Support url contains parameters, such as ```/api/user/<id>```, and set its rules when configuring the parameters parameter.
+10. Support url contains parameters, such as `/api/user/<id>`, and set its rules when configuring the parameters parameter.
 11. Support multiple url binding an interface
 12. Support for options for specifying parameters, for example: [1,4,7], receiving a parameter other than this list will trigger bad_request
+13. The Api business code can be called directly in the code: `get_api_result_json` and `get_api_result_response`